justpsychiatry/Justpsychiatry-Article-Archive/docs/source/j_pak_psych_soc/validation_of_the_urdu_vesion.docx.rst

-Validation of the Urdu Version of Revised Olweus Bully Victim Questionnaire
+Validation of the Urdu Version of Olweus Bully/Victim Questionnaire
 ###########################################################################